pet-services9 min read

 3. No Online Booking

-Nearly 40% of grooming searches happen after business hours.
-Without a booking widget, midnight scrollers either forget to call or land with a competitor offering instant confirmation.
+Some grooming prospects research after business hours.
+Without a booking widget, after-hours visitors may forget to call or choose a competitor offering instant confirmation.

 Embed a HIPAA/GDPR-compliant scheduler (Acuity, GlossGenius, Square Appointments).
 Configure buffer times, SMS reminders, and deposits so the tool works with your operations instead of creating chaos.